Chloe Atkinson: Character casting and development

-In March 2004, Nuttal told Alex Tate from The People that Chloe would be embroiled in many storylines.
+In March 2004, Nuttall told Alex Tate from The People that Chloe would be embroiled in many storylines.
 She explained that her character would become "much naughtier".
 Chloe begins by falsely accusing Syd of beating her up and developing an attraction to another character.
 Nuttall added that "in fact, she becomes a bit of a gold digger."

 In August 2004, it was announced that Nuttall quit Emmerdale to pursue a singing career and raise her profile.
 Her decision to quit followed a performance in front of 35,000 football fans at Old Trafford.
 She had wanted to leave the soap opera for some time, adding "I will have been playing Chloe for four years this Christmas and although Emmerdale has been a fantastic experience, I feel that it's time for something new."
 Nuttall later explained to Lynne Michelle of the Sunday Mirror that Chloe had transformed into a psycho and confused viewers believed that she behaved like Chloe.
-Teasing Chloe's departure she stated that "I don't quite know how it's going to turn out for her but what goes around comes around, doesn't it?
+Teasing Chloe's departure, she stated that "I don't quite know how it's going to turn out for her but what goes around comes around, doesn't it?
 Chloe's got away with a lot and I hope she gets what she deserves."
-In her final scenes Chloe is forced to leave the village when her deceit and lies are discovered.
+In her final scenes, Chloe is forced to leave the village when her deceit and lies are discovered.
 Nuttall was pleased with Chloe's exit.
 Producers did not want to kill the character off and told Nuttall she could return anytime she wanted.